 The debate over vaccination has been heating up especially south of the border (in the USA) lately due to a measles outbreak centred around Disneyland.
 It’s a debate that’s also been lighting up a few discussion threads in one of the ex-Christian Scientist Facebook groups.
 The anti-vaxxers are taking it hard on the chin on this one, and in my opinion, well they should.
 Continue reading

 Here’s an oldie but goodie from the early 20th century.
 Continue reading

-The blog Godless In Dixie discussed the phenomenon of “confirmation bias” as it relates to Christians, and by extension most highly religious people, very well in this post.
+The blog Godless In Dixie discusses the phenomenon of confirmation bias as it relates to Christians, and by extension most highly religious people, very well in this post.
 I especially found a deep resonance with this particular post and its subject matter, as I related it to my own experience in Christian Science.
 Godless in Dixie does a very good job of discussing confirmation bias, and what it means vis a vis being religious, so I strongly recommend reading his post as a primer for my post.
 Here, I want to take the subject of confirmation bias, and get into how I see it in relation to Christian Science and its rather grandiose claims regarding physical healing.
 Continue reading

 Here’s a good example of how lovingly those who are sick are treated at Christian Science-affiliated institutions.
 Continue reading